 If you’re going to feed carnivores vegan food, creating meat-like dishes just makes things easier.
 These vegan sausage rolls combine earthy mushrooms, meaty lentils and rosemary to create an authentic, meaty bite.
 I serve them with my homemade loaded ketchup and my little camper is a happy one.

 My cookbook “great vegan meals for the carnivorous family” is full of recipes designed to appeal to both vegans and omnivores.
 After many moons of cooking different meals to accommodate my family’s differing diets and tastes, I decided enough was enough.
 I began experimenting with omnivore-friendly vegan dishes.
 This cookbook is the result of years of trial and much error but I finally have a staple of dishes my whole family can eat.
 From a vegan po’boy recipe to dairy-free peanut butter and chocolate puddings and savoury French toast my book has all the bases covered.

 LIKE THIS VEGAN SAUSAGE ROLL RECIPE?
 TRY THE BOOK.

-You can order great vegan meals for the carnivorous family here.
+You can order great vegan meals for the carnivorous family on my cookbook page.

 Great Vegan Meals for the Carnivorous Family.
 All rights reserved.
 No part of this book may be reproduced or used, in any form or by any means, electronically or mechanically, without prior permission in writing from the Publisher.
 Published by Page Street Publishing.
 Distributed by Macmillan.